mauritssilvis/darts/md/tables/quadro/Quadro_any_in_any_out.md

 |                        |   [3](#three-dart-checkouts) |
 | [161 – 240](#161--240) | [3](#three-dart-checkouts-1) |

-As for any-in, any-out games, the following can be observed.
+As for any-in, any-out checkouts, the following can be observed.
 Darts games commonly require players to score x01 points, where x is an integer.
 The following table shows the required number of darts to reach such scores in Quadro 240 board any-in, any-out games.
 In addition, the corresponding number of possible checkouts is shown.